-&lt;sup>9 Such S106 requirements could not be included on the CIL 'Regulation 123 List'
+&lt;sup>8 Such S106 requirements could not be included on the CIL 'Regulation 123 List'

-Requirement Most likely mechanism(s) Relevant policies in the Gosport Borough Local Plan 2011-2029 (in addition to Policy LP2 and the relevant sites-specific policy (Policy LP4-LP9) Evacuation Plans Planning obligation/planning condition LP45 Utilities Gas, electricity, water supply, waste water, telecommunications and broadband Bilateral agreements with utility provider.
+Requirement Most likely mechanism(s) Relevant policies in the Gosport Borough Local Plan 2011-2029 (in addition to Policy LP2 and the relevant sites-specific policy (Policy LP4-LP9) measures for smaller sites where flood management measures will be essential to deliver a safe scheme .
+Evacuation Plans Planning obligation/planning condition LP45 Utilities Gas, electricity, water supply, waste water, telecommunications and broadband Bilateral agreements with utility provider.
 In some instances a planning condition and/or planning obligation agreement may be appropriate depending on whether there are any specific site issues.
 LP20, LP38, LP39, LP40 Open Space Open space (play space, amenity space, natural/semi-natural) for sites of under 50 dwellings CIL LP34 Open space (play space, amenity space, natural/semi-natural) for sites of 50 or more dwellings Normally on-site provision secured by planning condition.
-In instances where it is more applicable for off- site provision for a specific project in the vicinity it will be necessary to secure a contribution by planning obligation.
-Allotments CIL Outdoor sports facilities and pitches CIL Maintenance of open space and green infra astructure Maintenance On-site open space provision secured on sites of 50 or more LP34, LP41
+In instances where it is more applicable for off- site provision for a specific project in the vicinity it will be